snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 }

 ```
 In above example we are reducing the size of the User table to 5% of the original size.
-The keepDisconnectedTables option will keep all tables that dont have a relationship with the User table.
+The keepDisconnectedTables option will keep all tables that dont have a direct or indriect relationship with the User table.
 ## Reference

 ### Enabled (enabled: boolean)